Rabies in cats: A comprehensive guide

 1. Avoid contact with wild animals:

-3. Find out before traveling:
+3. Inform yourself before traveling:

-4. Reporting of suspected cases:
+4. Reporting on suspected cases:

 Can you get rabies from a cat?

-Summary Rabies in cats
+Summary of rabies in cats

 The risk of rabies in cats varies from country to country.
 In many Western European and North American countries, the risk of rabies in cats is relatively low, thanks to effective vaccination programs and control measures.
-In other parts of the world, particularly in some Asian, African and Latin American countries, rabies in cats remains a serious problem.
+In other parts of the world, particularly in some Asian, African, and Latin American countries, rabies in cats remains a serious problem.

 Scroll up